Skip to content

 class QualityGate(ForwardConstruct):

-check = Node(output=CheckResult, prompt='check', model='fast')
+check = Node(outputs=CheckResult, prompt='check', model='fast')

-deep = Node(output=Result, prompt='deep-analysis', model='reason')
+deep = Node(outputs=Result, prompt='deep-analysis', model='reason')

-shallow = Node(output=Result, prompt='quick-scan', model='fast')
+shallow = Node(outputs=Result, prompt='quick-scan', model='fast')

 def forward(self, topic):